rocioalvarezvaras/lcWGS/README.md

 - -f 0x2: FLAG, only generates alignments with all the bits configured in FLAG and checks the list of FLAGS.
           0x2: Proper pair, each segment aligns properly with its pair.
 - -b: output is delivered in .sam format
-- -S: Automatically detect input
+- -S: automatically detect input
 - -h: include the header in the output

-### 5.2: Watch statistics
+### 5b: Check statistics
 The samtools flagstat command is used to generate simple statistics from a BAM file.
 These statistics provide information about the number and types of reads in the alignment file based on their alignment flags.
 The output includes details about how many reads are properly paired, how many are singletons, and various other categories.